 Poverty, sickness, and marginalization.
 These are just three of the many unfortunate issues that are rampant not just in our country but in the whole world.
 People barely eating a single meal in a day, children who had less chance of going to school because their parents are unemployed and homeless, people who are suffering from a worsening illness because they cannot afford to go to the hospital, and also people who have not had the opportunity to voice out their concerns just because others think they are powerless and unimportant.

-Having been exposed to all of these almost always everyday, have we not grew a heart to love and serve these people who are in dire need?
+Having been exposed to all of these almost always everyday, have we not grown a heart to love and serve these people who are in dire need?
 We may be thinking, we ourselves have our own problems, why should we bother to do things that might get us out of our comfort zones?
 Or maybe, some of us might think, I am just an ordinary man, there are people who will help them, they would not notice me even if I will or will not give something.
 However, consider this, if all the people would have the same reason, what do you think will happen to our society?

 “We sometimes underestimate the influence of little things.”